leogjhuang/mnk-game/README.md

 - [ ] nable a special gravity mode such that the direction of gravity rotates after each turn
 - [ ] Enable three or more players in a game
 - [ ] Construct a CPU player that plays perfectly in all solved m,n,k-games

+# Functionality
+I will dedicate this project to mastering object-oriented programming in Python, ensuring that most components of the game will be built through the use of classes and features like inheritance.
+Basic elements like if-statements and for-loops will be used effectively.
+Classes like Grid and Player will each involve complex methods that return different types and also call other methods.
+The main array generated in the project will be the game board itself, and I will use features such as list comprehension and splicing to guarantee efficient functionality within the game.
+Finally, I will handle player files with more intricate statistics such as “Game mode played most” and “Win percentage”.
+These unique game characteristics will help me demonstrate proficiency in many of Python’s useful features such as methods, arrays, and file streaming.